datallurgy/hugo-academic/content/event/unearthed-hackathon-vancouver-2017/index.md

 ---
-title: 'Hackathon Challenge: Flotation Optimization Using Froth Characteristics'
+title: Flotation Optimization Using Froth Characteristics
-summary: Unearthed Hackathon Vancouver 2017
+summary: Hackathon Challenge for Unearthed Vancouver 2017
 abstract: Froth cameras have become a common technology in flotation circuits to collect key performance data in the minerals processing industry.
 The information they collect can be used to optimize circuit performance and metal